endymion1818/deliciousreverie-2023/src/content/posts/the-wordpress-implosion.md

 And hearing all that's been happening, if you're a developer or own a digital agency or other technical company, one that builds sites for end users with WordPress, I encourage you to do the same.

-## You are not WordPress customers
+## Digital agencies are not WordPress customers

 Digital agencies and technical organisations that deliver sites built on WordPress are not who WordPress sees as it's customers.